 By Emily Gvino According to the Environmental Protection Agency, Americans produce 25% more trash than usual between Thanksgiving and New Year’s Day, generating 1 million tons more waste every week during this time frame.
 However, the life cycle of this country’s waste poses a critical issue throughout the year.
-Urban planners, public works departments, and local officials are already dealing with the downstream impacts of … Continue reading Savings Patients but Harming the Planet?
+Urban planners, public works departments, and local officials are already dealing with the downstream impacts of … Continue reading Saving Patients but Harming the Planet?
 Hospitals as Stewards of the Trash Crisis

 Planning for Preventative Health Urban green space provides a place to escape the concrete and steel of urban city centers, spend time in nature, connect with others, and get moving.
 As Americans become increasingly sedentary, a push towards funding and implementing green space as a means of increasing individual health has gained traction.
 Doctors now write green prescriptions for patients to go walk at their … Continue reading Got Green Space?